-- Examine fences around your property: Ensure fences are still sturdy and lock properly to prevent injury and to help keep intruders from entering your yard, especially if you have a pool.
+- Examine fences around your property: Ensure fences are still sturdy and lock properly to prevent injury and to help keep intruders from entering your yard, especially if you have a pool or water features.

 Make sure you follow proper safety standards and precautions in your community for any home maintenance work that is required.
 Where available and permitted, consider hiring an experienced local contractor to help with your spring home maintenance such as gutter cleaning and roof repairs.

-By following these helpful tips and spring home maintenance checklist, you can identify potential risks to your home in advance and take action to help prevent more serious weather, water, and other damage to your home.
+By following these helpful tips and spring home maintenance checklist, you can identify potential risks to your home in advance and take action to help prevent more serious weather, water, and other damage to your home exterior.